Kajola

 Kajola is a Local Government Area in Oyo State, Nigeria.
 Its headquarters are in the town of Okeho.

 Other major towns in Kajola LG are Ilero, Imia, Ilua, Ayetoro-oke, Isemi ile, Iwere-oke, and Ilaji-oke.

 It has an area of 609 km^{2} and a population of 200,997 at the 2006 census.

 The first Local Government chairman was Chief Michael Adegbite.

 The postal code of the area is 202.

+Geography

+Kajola Local Government Area has an average temperature of 28 degrees Celsius with a total area of 609 square kilometers.
+The region has dense forests and an average humidity of 60%.
+In Kajola Local Government Area, the average wind speed is 11 km/h.

+Economy

+Kajola Local Government Area's primary economic activity is farming, with the region cultivating crops like melon, pepper, and okara.
+The LGA hosts several markets where locals purchase and sell a wide range of goods, demonstrating the area's thriving trade.
+The residents of Kajola LGA also engage in significant economic activities such as hunting, crafting, and textile weaving and dying.